Frédéric Boutet: The Garden of the Pirate (part two)

 He turned his back to the entry steps; departing from the bottom of these, he made in measured paces for the sundial.
 At a dozen, he stopped and plugged a small stake into the ground.

 “That’s it!
 That’s it!
 The misery, he has found the plan!”
 In the pigeoncote the stranger, seeming at the pitch of excitation, seized the arm of M. Duvaudois and squeezed it hard.

 “Hush!
 He’ll hear you!” ordered Duvaudois, quivering with intrigue.

 But the man in the garden seemed too preoccupied to hear.
 He went towards the wall opposite the pigeoncote, to the place where the well could be seen.
-Turning his back to the coping, he counted ten steps, in the direction of the center pond, and plugged in the ground another stake.
-Then he unrolled a ribbon from this stake to the first, measured with care one-third its length, and placed another stick of wood just at the foot of a great chestnut tree.
-He took his spade, and taking pains, pried up a rectangle of lawn; then eagerly began to dig.
+Turning his back to the coping, he counted ten steps, in the direction of the center pond, and plugged into earth another stake.
+Then he unrolled a ribbon from this stake to the first, measured with care one-third of its length, and placed another stick of wood just at the foot of a great chestnut tree.
+He took his spade, and taking pains, pried up a rectangle of lawn, then eagerly began to dig.

 The stranger in the pigeoncote gasped.

 After digging for about an hour, the man in the garden came out of the hole he’d made, wiped his brow and looked around him with disappointment.
 Again he took out his plan, read it by the light of his electric torch.
 He retraced his steps and his measurements, which carried him to the same spot.
 Then appearing animated by a new courage, he commenced with fresh energy to dig his hole.